KatieB5/shopping-cart-kata/README.md

 ## Introduction

 This kata is a shopping cart checkout system.
 There are several products available, each with a price per unit.
 Some products have a special offer price when bought in certain quantities e.g., 4 for 120.
-The checkout system consumes an array of objects as a data source e.g.,[{"code":"A","quantity":3},{"code":"B","quantity":3},{"code":"C","quantity":1},{"code":"D","quantity":2}], and returns the sub total when queried.
+The checkout system consumes an array of objects as a data source e.g.,`[{"code":"A","quantity":3},{"code":"B","quantity":3},{"code":"C","quantity":1},{"code":"D","quantity":2}]`, and returns the sub total when queried.

-## File description
+## File descriptions

-### products.js
+### Products.js

 Contains the pricing dataset: an object storing all currently avialable products and the associated price for a single unit, as key-value pairs.
 - New products can be added
 - Old products can be removed

-## offers.js
+### Offers.js

 Contains the offers dataset: an object, storing each product that currently has an offer associated with it.
 Product names are keys, and the associated values are objects storing the product quantity and price.
 - New offers can be added
 - Old offers can be removed

-### checkout.js
+### Checkout.js

 Contains the checkout function.
 - Takes a array of objects as a data source, and returns the subtotal after applying any available offers